menu

 Another notable thing is that Hale is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Hale’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Hale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hale does not have a public transit system used by locals to get to and from work.

 Demographics